 ( 1 )

-With Hj being the activation at hidden unit j, and Zj the result of the convolution and summation.
-Note that the sigmoid activation was steepened and shifted to ensure that the activations were sparse and outside the linear part of the sigmoid, i.e., close to 0 or 1.
+With Hj being the activation at hidden unit j, and Zj the sum of the output of the preceding units weighted by the ‘synaptic’ weights.
+Note that the sigmoid activation was steepened and shifted to ensure that the activations were somewhat sparse and outside the linear part of the sigmoid, i.e., close to 0 or 1.
 This was relevant for the imposed dynamics described below.
 Output activations were calculated using the (arg)-softmax function.
 The weights were learned using stochastic gradient descent.

 Fig. 1 The architecture of the one-layer fully connected network.
 Competition between quadrants was implemented using a convolutional kernel.
 The dynamics were added post-training to the hidden layers, using a relaxation term R and pulsed inhibition α.